ci-lab-cz/streamd/README.md

                         Time ranges in nanoseconds.
 Default: Default: start-end, middle-end, end-1 (in nanoseconds) -d dirname, --wdir dirname
                         Output files directory
-  --paint_by csv file   File to paint by additional column.
-Required columns: system, ligand_name.
+  --paint_by csv_file   File to paint by additional column.
+Required columns: - Protein-ligand simulations: system\tligand_name. - Protein only in water simulations: system.
 Sep: /\t.
 The plot will be painted by any other than system and
                         ligand_name column.
   -o OUT_SUFFIX, --out_suffix OUT_SUFFIX
                         Suffix for output files